sqz-xy/gad-sdk/README.md

 ## Building from source

-Users can also build the SDK from source, using the following instructions:
+Users can build the SDK from source, using the following instructions:

 1. Clone the repository onto the PC.